 Being able to create a good business from your images takes more than simply knowing how to take a good photo.
 You also need to know how to market yourself, develop your own brand, and pick a photography niche.
 Our video goes deeper into the process, including how to create a storefront for your images, with plenty of examples.

-For inspiration on how you can turn selling photographs into an at-home business, be sure to check out some of our seller stories.
-This guide also provides in-depth insight on how you can sell photos online, regardless of your level of expertise.
+For inspiration on how you can turn selling photographs into an at-home business, be sure to check out our seller stories.

 17. Start a beauty business

-The pandemic damaged many industries, but the health and beauty industry wasn’t one of them.
 As an at-home business, you can start selling health and beauty items to customers through dropshipping or white label products.
+Some beauty items to consider include:

 - At-home spa rituals